Main Features Interviews Forums Shop Links Contacts

 01624 686766

-Isle of Man Ambulance Paramedic Service
+Isle of Man Ambulance Paramedic & Patient Transport Service TT

-s always our team of paramedics, ambulance technicians, carers and control staff want to provide the public with the same excellent service we have provided in previous years.
+With such a huge influx of visitors and machines to the island for the TT, we are bound to encounter a few problems on the roads.
+Always our team of Paramedics, Ambulance Technicians, carers and control staff want to provide the public with the same excellent service we have provided in previous years.
 When dealing with incidents we aim to ensure that the correct level of response is sent to each, because of this it is essential that we acquire accurate information from the callers where possible.

-To help us to help you, we ask callers to give us the following information
+To help us to help you, we ask callers to give us the following information where possible.

-1 Exact Location of Incident ?
+1 What is the Exact Location of the Incident ?

-3 Approximately how many casualties are involved ?
+3 How many casualties are involved ?

-5 Are the casualties conscious ?
+5 Are the casualties conscious and breathing ?

 Visitor Index / Safety / Vantage Points / Paramedic Service